Suez Egypt Travel Guide

 Suez city lacks formal routes.
 Desert excursions into the nearby Eastern Desert mountains require experienced guides.

 Jeep or quad bike safaris can go into the nearby desert.
-These usually have visits to Bedouin camps.
-Marine living in the Gulf of Suez is not easily accessible for tourist viewing from Suez city.
+These often include visits to Bedouin camps.
+Marine life in the Gulf of Suez is not easily accessible for tourist viewing from Suez city.

 Suez has limited to no safe or designated cycling routes.
 Cycling on main roads is not recommended owing to significant traffic.